 Background of the 800 surveyed:

-The ShopBack Group is Asia-Pacific’s leading shopping and rewards platform, serving over 38 million shoppers across ten markets.
+The ShopBack Group is Asia-Pacific’s leading shopping, rewards, and payments platform, serving over 40 million shoppers across 11 markets.
+In 2023, the Group expanded its offerings into Germany, signalling its entry into the European market.